-Here are some good ways to tell if you are a good candidate for becoming a Speech-Language Pathologist:
+Here are some indications you might be a successful candidate for becoming a Speech Language Pathologist:

 Are you patient?
-Speech-language pathologists must be extremely patient because it can take weeks, months, even years, before they see notable results in their client’s speaking abilities.
-Tremendous attention to detail and sharp focus are also necessary in the evaluation of the patient’s progress.
+Speech language pathologists must be extremely patient because it can take weeks, months, or years, to see notable results in their clients’ abilities.
+Tremendous attention to detail and sharp focus are also necessary in the all aspects of the patient’s progress.

 Do you work well with others?
-Being able to communicate and work well with either a team of professionals or your client is key.
-The speech pathologist should be comfortable being assertive to ensure proper care for the patient but also needs to be team minded and willing to work collaboratively with other professionals to get results.
+Being able to communicate and work well with either a team of professionals or a client is key.
+A speech language pathologist benefits from being comfortable asserting their knowledge to ensure proper care and advocacy for a patient.
+One also benefits from being team-minded and willing to work collaboratively with other professionals to obtain results.

 Do you have strong communication skills?
-Strong communication skills are a mandatory for speech-language pathologists as they will have to explain diagnoses, diagnostic test results and proposed treatment in a way that is easily understood by patients and their families.
-Good listening skills are also necessary, as speech-language pathologists often work with patient’s who make slow progress.
+Strong communication skills are mandatory for speech language pathologists, as they are responsible for explaining diagnoses, evaluation results and treatment trajectories in manners easily understood by patients and families.
+Dynamic listening skills are also necessary, as speech language pathologists often work with patients who benefit from support when expressing themselves.

 Do you like to learn?
-Speech-language pathologists must complete a master’s degree.
-The program is a combination of science and language arts.
+Speech language pathologists must complete a master’s degree.
+Programs include a combination of science and language arts.
 Having strong written and oral communication skills, as well as solid analytical reasoning ability are essential to success.
-If you are not interested in neurology, human development, or grammar, then it will be challenging to finish a program.
-You must also must pass a test to become licensed.
-If you don’t want to go to graduate school, this career is not for you.
+If you are interested in neurology, human development and linguistics, are interested in an extensive and thorough education and mentorship opportunities – speech language pathology may be for you!

 The Demand For Speech Pathologists